wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

 *   (1) Every person commits an offence against this Act who wilfully and without reasonable excuse opens or causes to be opened any postal article that is not addressed to that person.

-    (2) Every person who commits an offence against subsection (1) is liable to imprisonment for not more than 6 months or a fine of not more than $5,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for not more than 6 months or a fine of not more than $5,000\.

     Compare: 1987 No 113 s 14

+    Section 23(2): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 24 Posting of dangerous enclosure